 - Necessary expenses are those that help you develop the skills your hobby requires, like attending a quilting class.

-Taxpayers can choose to itemize deductions on their tax returns or take the standard allowable deduction.
+Taxpayers can choose to itemize deductions on their tax returns or take the standard deduction.
 Hobby expenses can only be deducted if you itemize your deductions for tax years prior to 2018.

 If you’re taking the standard deduction:

 - Select the appropriate standard deduction you qualify for from the chart provided by the IRS.
-This amount is based on your income and filing status, such as married, single or widower.
+This amount is based mostly on your age and filing status, such as married, single or widower.
 Additions to the standard deductions are included if you or your spouse are blind.

 - List your hobby expenses on Schedule A.